 Contrary to popular belief, intermittent fasting is not an extreme or dangerous form of “dieting.”
-It’s actually a very healthy practice that’s loaded with a number health benefits.
+It’s actually a very healthy practice that presents a number health benefits.
 What kind of health benefits?
-Everything from reducing risks that are associated with obesity, reversing diabetes, to possibly assisting in killing cancer and more.
+Everything from reducing the health issues caused by obesity and reversing diabetes to killing cancer cells and more.

 What Is Intermittent Fasting?

 Intermittent fasting is about timing your meals to allow for regular periods of fasting.
-Recommendations for allocating time throughout your day to go without food range from approximately 12 to 16 hours.
-This would mean, for example, only eating between the hours of 11 am and 7 pm, and doing so everyday.
+Recommendations for hours without food each day range from 12 to 16 hours.
+This would mean, for example, only eating between the hours of 11 am and 7 pm, and doing so every day.
 There are other ways to do it and we will get to that later in the article.

-This does not mean binge eating, and taking in vast amounts of junk food into your system during the times allocated for yourself to eat.
-Doing so would be extremely counter productive and very unhealthy.
-In fact, the whole practice of fasting can be lost with how you break that fast.
-Just as important in the entire process of fasting is what you are eating, and how you are eating during the time allocated for you to do so, as well as what you eat before and after you fast.
+This does not mean binge eating, and taking in vast amounts of junk food into your system during the times you’ve allocated for eating.
+Doing so would be both counterproductive and unhealthy.
+In fact, the benefits of fasting can be lost if you don’t break your fast properly.
+What you eat in between fasts is just as important as the fast itself.

-For example, research published in 2010 indicated that intermittent fasting with compensatory overeating did not improve survival rates nor delay prostate tumor growth. (source) Essentially, by “pigging out” on non-fasting days, the health benefits of fasting are lost.
+For example, research published in 2010 indicated that intermittent fasting with compensatory overeating did not improve survival rates nor delay prostate tumour growth.
+Essentially, by “pigging out” on non-fasting days, the health benefits of fasting are lost.

-One recommended way of doing it, as did the BBC’s Michael Mosley in order to reverse his diabetes, high cholesterol and other problems that were associated with his obesity is what is known as the “5;2 Diet.”
+One recommended way of doing it, which the BBC’s Michael Mosley tried in order to reverse his diabetes, high cholesterol, and other health problems caused by his obesity, is what is known as the “5:2 Diet.”
 On the 5:2 plan, you cut your food down to one-fourth of your normal daily calories on fasting days (about 600 calories for men and about 500 for women), along with plenty of water and tea.
 On the other five days of the week, you can eat normally.

-Another way to do it, as mentioned above, is to restrict your food intake between the hours of 11 am and 7 pm daily, while not eating during the hours outside of that time.
+Another way to do it, as mentioned above, is to restrict your food intake to between the hours of 11 am and 7 pm daily.

 Below is a video of Dr. Joseph Mercola explaining the benefits of intermittent fasting.
-Here is a great article by him that explains how he believes intermittent fasting can help you live a healthier life.
+Here is a great article by him explaining why he believes intermittent fasting can help you live a healthier life.

 Your life path number can tell you A LOT about you.